Back to Resources

 Canopy Pro Tip:

-They say that it only takes 5-10 seconds after meeting someone new to form a first impression.
+It only takes 5-10 seconds after meeting someone new to form a first impression.
 The same is true of your product title.

 While you have a limit of up to 200 characters, only the first 5-10 words in your product title are what appear as a search result, making these 5-10 words the most important piece of copy for your listing.